RicardoDalcin/backboard/README.md

 #

-Backboard is a offline-first, open-source data visualization tool applied to NBA shots from the 2004-2024 seasons.
+Backboard is an offline-first, open-source data visualization tool applied to NBA shots from the 2004-2024 seasons.
 Create filters, explore data and compare trends across millions of shots over decades.